chestercodes/chester.codes/content/posts/026-2019-12-10-automating-dotnet-versioning-1-synver/post.md

 Major
 ```

-The `--bump` command takes the current version number, two dll paths and returns the new version number, according to the syntax change.
+The `--bump` command takes the current version number, two paths and returns the new version number, according to the syntax change.

 ```
 synver --bump 1.2.3 path/to/first.dll path/to/second.dll